brianlam38/Sec-Cheatsheets/WebApps.md

 * <a href="http://research.aurainfosec.io/bypassing-saml20-SSO/">SAML Raider guide</a>

 **SAML Components**
-* Relay State: [insert notes]
-* SAMLResponse: [insert notes]
+__Relay State__: a token to reference state information maintained by the Service Provider (SP).
+__SAMLResponse__: the response from the Identity Provider (IDP) containing the base64 encoded Assertion to the SP.

 **Generic PoC (COMP6843)**
 1. Intercept requests between the Service Provider (SP) and Identity Provider (IDP) and grab SAML Assertion.
-2. Decode the base64 encoded SAML Assertion.
-3. View SAML Assertion and change the values accordingly.
+2. View SAML Assertion and change the values accordingly.
-4. Encode base to base64 and send through the payload.
-5. Profit
+3. Forward the payload and profit.

 **Remediation**
 * <a href="https://www.owasp.org/index.php/Authentication_Cheat_Sheet">OWASP Auth Cheatsheet</a><br>